 All recent MS graduates in Geology have found employment in their chosen field.
 Career opportunities for geologists with an M.S. degree are diverse, and include State and Federal government agencies (e.g., Montana Bureau of Mines and Geology, USDA Forest Service, US Bureau of Land Management), resource extraction industries (mining, petroleum), and private consulting companies.

 About the same as most other career fields

 Explore Classes for the Geology Degree

-The thesis option requires 30 credits, with a minimum of 15 at 500 level, and the remainder at 400 level.
-The non-thesis option requires 36 credits, with a minimum of 18 at 500 level, remainder at 400 level.
-Course schedule is determined in cooperation with faculty advisor.
+The thesis option requires 30 credits, with a minimum of 15 at the 500 level, and the remainder at the 400 level.
+The non-thesis option requires 36 credits, with a minimum of 18 at the 500 level, and the remainder at the 400 level.
+Course schedule is determined in cooperation with a faculty advisor.

 Meet faculty, explore our research expertise, and more.

 The Doctor of Philosophy in Earth Science and Engineering, builds on engineering and science BS and MS programs and the Montana Bureau of Mines and Geology.
 Become an expert in your field.

 This distance learning program is designed to give working professionals an opportunity to enhance their technical and managerial skills with minimum disruption to their workday.

 This degree provides an avenue for professional advancement and licensure.
 Choose from 12 specializations, including Civil, Electrical, Environmental, Geological, Geophysical, Geotechnical, Hydrogeological, Mechanical, Metallurgical/Minerals, Materials, Mining, and Petroleum.